 Welcome to the wonderful world of motorcyclists' rights.
 We have an incredible organization in ABATE of Indiana and there is a great deal to be proud of.
 However, we must remain vigilant and not let our guard down as we still have much work to do.
+With autonomous vehicles, electric vehicles, and uncertain access to fuel motorcycling is now facing some of the most serious threats in our history.

 ABATE of Indiana is quite diverse, in that we have several high profile causes.
 We are legendary for our philanthropic activity and have contributed millions of dollars to numerous state, local and national (as well some international) charities.
 Our efforts in motorcycle safety and awareness have resulted in saving countless lives and been recognized with scores of awards.
-The social events produced by our people, ranging from the smallest and most intimate county gathering to the Midwest's Best Biker Fest... the Boogie®, are truly second to none.
+The social events produced by our people, ranging from the smallest and most intimate county gathering to the Midwest's Best Biker Fest... the Boogie®, are truly legendary.

-Most importantly, we work to ensure that motorcycles continue to have a place on the road, not just in museums.
+Most importantly, we work to ensure that motorcycles continue to have a place on the road, not just in museums or on race tracks.
 Motorcycling is a legitimate means of transportation that many of us consider a way of life.
 Our members must be kept informed of legislative activity that impacts our lifestyle so that motorcycling is preserved for future generations.

 Thank you for your dedication and commitment to becoming actively involved in the premier state motorcyclists' rights organization.
-It is a lot of work but it can be extremely rewarding.
+It is a lot of work, but it can be extremely rewarding.
 What you put into it is up to you.
 To paraphrase the Peace Corps, "It's the toughest job you'll ever love."